zhaofeng-shu33/principal_sequence_of_partition/utility/README.md

 including 'oss2, info_cluster, tabulate'.
 Since `requirement.txt` is used in travis ci, we only include build required packages in
 `requirement.txt`.

-To start refreshly, you need delete the build directory and run
+To start refreshly, you need run
 ```
 python schema.py
 ```